Wolf Hoffmann: Early life

 Hoffmann was not enthusiastic about playing the acoustic guitar and took playing lessons only for a year.
 His passion for playing returned after he got his first electric guitar.
 While studying in middle school, Hoffmann played the guitar with his friends every day.
 There were the occasional bands that would usually last only a few rehearsals.
 Rehearsals were mostly for hanging out and having fun.
+Hoffmann attended a prestigious high school and was particularly successful in ancient Greek and Latin.
+Though he was coaxed by his parents and teachers to pursue higher education and Hoffmann himself considered applying for a spot at a conservatory, he ultimately decided to continue building his nascent music career by committing fully to Accept.

 Career

 Accept

 At the end of 1975, Hoffmann heard in a local music store that a band called Accept was looking for a new guitarist.
 The band practiced in the nearby town of Solingen, only a 15-minute drive from Wuppertal.
 Hoffmann became Accept's guitarist a few weeks before his 17th birthday.
 Accept was not like the random groups of friends that Hoffmann had played in before.
 The band members took practice seriously, and they also played gigs locally.

 After bassist Peter Baltes joined the band half a year after Hoffmann, they started composing new songs for the band together.
 Their collaboration continued for more than 40 years, and they made most of Accept's songs.
 Since Restless and Wild Hoffmann has played the majority of all the guitar parts on Accept's studio albums, although the entire band is typically listed on the records.

 Hoffmann has released 16 studio albums with Accept.
 The first album Accept was released in 1979.
 In the 1980s the band released seven albums: I'm a Rebel, Breaker, Restless and Wild, Balls to the Wall, Metal Heart, Russian Roulette, and Eat the Heat.
 In 1989 the band broke up, and it returned in 1992 with the album Objection Overruled.
 Hoffmann made two more albums, Death Row and Predator, with Accept before the band disbanded again in 1997.
 Accept made a comeback with Hoffmann in 2009.
 Since then, the band has released the albums Blood of the Nations, Stalingrad, Blind Rage, The Rise of Chaos, and Too Mean to Die.

 In July 2022, Hoffmann revealed that he has started writing material for the next Accept album that will possibly be released in 2023.